microsoft/VSExtensibility/docs/index.md

 date: 2021-8-19
 ---

-# Welcome to the VSExtensibility website!
+# Welcome to the VSExtensibility documentation

 This site is your hub for all documentation for ongoing and upcoming Visual Studio extensibility projects.
 Documentation is currently available for the following:

-* Out-of-Proc Extensibility SDK (see below)
+* Visual Studio Extensibility SDK (see below)
 * [Extensions to Language Server Protocol (LSP)](lsp/lsp-extensions-specifications.md)

 # Visual Studio Extensibility SDK